HordLawk/YottaBot/README.md

 - [x] organize the [support server](https://discord.gg/eNcsvsy)
 - [x] finish pt-br translations
 - [x] add missing moderation commands `massban` and `kick`
-- [x] organize the commands in the correct categories
 - [x] reward boosters with one premium key
 - [ ] recommend xp amounts for levelroles
 - [ ] transfer the process to a web dyno